 Our rhesus macaques are treated with the upmost respect.
 They are housed in indoor-outdoor enclosures and receive daily enrichment.

-Our goals are to provide Indian-origin SPF rhesus monkeys for biomedical research, particularly for AIDS-related research, to acquire and provide non-rhesus macaques to programs using other macaque species not bred at SNPRC and to manage the research projects that are conducted with macaques at SNPRC.
+Our goals are to provide Indian-origin Specific Pathogen-Free (SPF) rhesus monkeys for biomedical research, to acquire and provide non-rhesus macaques to programs using other macaque species not bred at SNPRC and to manage the research projects that are conducted with macaques at SNPRC.

 We also provide monkeys that are typed for MHC class I and genetically manage the colonies.
-More than 900 rhesus macaques have been genotyped.
-We have developed a cost-effective plan for genetic management and characterization of NHP breeding colonies using high throughput sequencing methods.
+More than 900 rhesus macaques have been successfully genotyped.
+We have developed a cost-effective plan for genetic management and characterization of nonhuman primate breeding colonies using high throughput sequencing methods.
 Our total genome sequence data maximizes diversity and retains important allelic variants.